ipinfo/sample-database/README.md

     - [https://csvfiddle.io/](https://csvfiddle.io/)
     - [https://lite.datasette.io/](https://lite.datasette.io/)
 - Or you can you just download the CSV files to take a closer look.
+- You can also check out `.mmdb` sample files.
+Please use IPinfo's [mmdbctl](https://github.com/ipinfo/mmdbctl) tool to explore them.

 ## Usage Information